ianduoteli/pow-difficulty-simulations/README.md

 ## Compared algorithms

-  * LWMA - written by , urrently used by Bitcoin Gold.
+  * LWMA - currently used by Bitcoin Gold
-  * DigiShield3 - currently used by ZCash.
+  * DigiShield3 - currently used by ZCash
-  * DAA - currently used by Bitcoin Cash.
+  * DAA - currently used by Bitcoin Cash

 LWMA is demonstrated to be the best alternative, it also responds the quickest to changes.